 5. Giving Feedback in A Review Template

-A performance review template serves as a guide in employee evaluations.
+A performance review template serves as a guide to help you create the perfect employee evaluation.
 Structuring your evaluation keeps you on track.
 In other words, it helps ensure you won’t forget to cover any key points.

 This template is essentially a form that contains questions on key topics.
 We’ll share some examples in a moment!
 But first, let’s explore why you need a review template.